 National planning policy is clear that once established, Green Belt boundaries should only be altered in exceptional circumstances, where this is fully evidenced and justified, through the preparation or updating of plans.
-Given the national importance of the Campus in health, life-sciences and biotechnology, and the significant public investment into the area with the new Cambridge South Railway Station, it is considered that it may be possible to demonstrate a case for exceptional circumstances to release land from the Green Belt in this location, but this needs to be balanced with the existing supply of employment land in the area, and the impacts on the environment and how they can be mitigated.
+Given the national importance of the Campus in health, life-sciences and biotechnology, and the significant public investment into the area with the new

+Cambridge South Railway Station, it is considered that it may be possible to demonstrate a case for exceptional circumstances to release land from the Green Belt in this location, but this needs to be balanced with the existing supply of employment land in the area, and the impacts on the environment and how they can be mitigated.

-In considering the impact on the Green Belt it is important to consider the nature and extent of the harm to green belt purposes.
+In considering the impact on the Green Belt it is important to consider the nature and extent of the harm to Green Belt purposes.
 The Greater Cambridge Green Belt Study (2021) identifies that release of the areas proposed would result in very high harm to the Green Belt.
 In addition, there are concerns regarding biodiversity and landscape impacts of the scale of development proposed by the Campus.

 However, the Greater Cambridge Green Belt Study identifies an area adjoining Babraham Road and north of Granham's Road where the harm of release would be lower than other land in this area, although this is still acknowledged as a high level of harm.
-There is potential to focus development on a smaller area of land to support the Campus, that contains development on the lower land away from White Hill and provides an opportunity to create a new comprehensive green edge to the city.
+There is potential to focus development on a smaller area of land to support the Campus (S/CBC-A on the map), that contains development on the lower land away from White Hill and provides an opportunity to create a new comprehensive green edge to the city.

 It will be crucial that impacts are minimised by effective landscaping and the enhancement of green infrastructure south of the existing campus.
 National Planning policy requires that the impact of removing land from the Green Belt to be offset through compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
-There are opportunities immediately south of the campus and west of the potential Green Belt release, in the areas of Nine Wells and White Hill.
+There are opportunities immediately south of the campus and west of the potential Green Belt release, in the areas of Nine Wells and White Hill (the area bounded by the blue line of the Proposed Area of Major Change on the map).
 This should include providing areas where public access is enhanced, but it must also include improvements to areas where public access is restricted, which can help secure biodiversity net gain, providing connections between Nine Wells and the Gog Magog Hills.
 Development at the Campus is at the fringes of the Greater Cambridge Strategic Green Infrastructure Initiative 3: Gog Magog Hills and chalkland fringe (see BG/GI: Green Infrastructure).